nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_3.md

 ## Example response ##

-Example of response to `/Patient/$getstructuredrecord` operation with `includeAllergies` and `includeEndedAllergies` set to false.
+Example of response to `$getstructuredrecord` operation with `includeAllergies` and `includeEndedAllergies` set to false.

 Assumes - 'No Known Allergies' has been positively asserted on record and is not contradicted by presence of active allergies on record.

-{% include todo.html content="Add Patient and registered GP Organization resources" %}

 ```json
 {